Keep reading to discover my top London travel tips for first time visitors.

 Is London Coronavirus safe?

-Most places in London are doing their utmost to put the proper guidelines in place.
+London establishments are doing their utmost to put the proper guidelines in place.
 I would recommend that you contact the particular hotel/restaurant/bar/attraction/theatre/shop beforehand if you are concerned or want to know more information on their precautions.
-Of course, I cannot speak for everyone and every situation you may face in London so the best piece of advice is to always refer to the official government guidelines.
-Also the Mayor of London, Sadiq Khan is very pro-active at keeping the people of London safe and informed via his social channels.
+Of course, I cannot speak for everyone and every situation you may face in London so the best piece of advice is to always refer to the official government guidelines here.
+I also have a blog on tips for staying safe in London during Coronavirus here.

 London is so big, where do I start?